Health Insurance

 Should I get health insurance through the Marketplace or use a broker?

-Both options lead to the same ACA plans at the same prices — brokers are paid by insurers, not by you.
-Using a licensed broker can save you time if your situation is complex (variable income, multiple household members, HSA eligibility).
+Both routes lead to the same ACA plans at the same prices, brokers are paid by insurers, not by you.
+Using a licensed broker can save time when your situation is complex (variable income, multiple household members, HSA eligibility).
 Going directly through HealthCare.gov is faster for straightforward situations.
 Federally certified Navigators offer free, unbiased help through localhelp.healthcare.gov.

 What if I can’t afford any health insurance plan as a freelancer?

-If your income is below 138% of the Federal Poverty Level and you live in a Medicaid expansion state, you likely qualify for free Medicaid coverage.
-If you live in a non-expansion state and earn below the poverty line, you may fall into the coverage gap — contact a Navigator or your state’s Department of Insurance for limited alternative options.
-Never go uninsured without first confirming Medicaid eligibility.
+Medicaid is the first place to look.
+Earning at or below 138% of the Federal Poverty Level in a Medicaid expansion state likely qualifies you for free coverage.
+In non-expansion states like Texas, Florida, and Georgia, adults below the poverty line may fall into the coverage gap and face limited options, contact a Navigator or your state’s Department of Insurance before going uninsured.

 How do I handle health insurance if my freelance income varies a lot each month?

 Estimate your total projected annual income conservatively, then update it on HealthCare.gov whenever it changes significantly.
-Alternatively, consider paying full premium and claiming the entire Premium Tax Credit as a lump sum at tax time instead of receiving it monthly — this eliminates the risk of owing a repayment.
+Alternatively, pay the full monthly premium and claim the entire Premium Tax Credit as a lump sum at tax time instead of receiving it monthly.
+This eliminates repayment risk.
 A tax professional experienced with self-employed clients can help you choose the better approach for your situation.

 Can freelancers get dental and vision insurance too?

-Yes — ACA Marketplace plans offer standalone dental and vision plans that you can purchase alongside your health plan.
+Standalone dental and vision plans are available through the ACA Marketplace alongside your health plan.
 Pediatric dental coverage is included in all Marketplace medical plans, but adult dental is sold separately.
 The dental insurance guide on this site covers what to look for in a standalone dental plan.

 Which is better for a healthy freelancer: a Bronze plan with an HSA or a Silver plan?

-For a healthy freelancer who rarely uses medical services and earns more than 250% of the Federal Poverty Level, an HSA-eligible Bronze (HDHP) plan often wins on total cost — the lower premium and tax-free HSA contributions frequently offset the higher deductible.
-However, if your income puts you under 250% FPL, a Silver plan with Cost-Sharing Reductions almost always beats Bronze because the CSR benefit can cut your deductible by more than the premium difference.
+For a healthy freelancer who rarely uses medical services and earns more than 250% of the Federal Poverty Level, an HSA-eligible Bronze (HDHP) plan often wins on total cost.
+The lower premium and tax-free HSA contributions through an account governed by IRS Publication 969 frequently offset the higher deductible.
+Below 250% FPL, a Silver plan with Cost-Sharing Reductions almost always beats Bronze, because the CSR benefit can cut your deductible by more than the premium difference.

 What is the Open Enrollment Period deadline for freelancer health insurance?

 Open Enrollment for ACA Marketplace plans runs from November 1 through January 15 in most states, with coverage starting January 1 for plans selected by December 15.
-Some state exchanges have slightly different deadlines — California, for example, extends to January 31.
+Some state exchanges have slightly different deadlines, California’s Covered California exchange, for example, extends to January 31.
 Missing Open Enrollment without a qualifying life event means waiting until the following November 1 to enroll.

 MO